DCFApixels/DragonECS/README.md

  </details>

-> Entities cannot exist without components, empty entities will be automatically deleted immediately after the last component is deleted.
+> Entities cannot exist without components.
+Removing the last component automatically deletes the entity along with it.

 ## Component
 Data for entities.